AguaClara/ram_pump/Spring 2019/Spring2019RamPump.md

   print('The force of water is ' + str(F_water[i]))
 ```

-The average force required to open the valve is 12.49 newtons.
+The average force required to open the valve (minimum force that can be applied to keep the plate valve closed) is 12.49 newtons.

 This calculated force was then verified by replicating the experiment: